msgpo/standardfile.github.io/doc/spec.md

 Note that when encrypting/decrypting data, keys should be converted to the proper format your platform function supports.
 It's best to convert keys to binary data before running through any encryption/hashing algorithm.

-As general rules:

-1. Anything *encrypted* (using AES) is stored as base64.
-2. Keys are stored as Hex.
-3. Keys that are encrypted (using AES) are stored as base64.

 For every item:

 1. Generate a random 512 bit key `item_key` (in hex format).